dimpase/M2/Pull-requests.md

 * Now on your computer:
   * clone this repository, e.g. `git clone git@git.com/USERNAME/M2.git`, where USERNAME is your git user name.
-  * change directory into the new repository on your computer, and check out the development branch with `git checkout development`
+  * change directory into the new repository on your computer, and check out the development branch with `git checkout development`.

-# Once you have a development branch on your computer:
+# On your computer:
+* Suppose that the Macaulay 2 repo is called foo/M2.
+Change to that directory.
+* Type git branch to see your branches.
+If you see one called "development", but it is not starred, do "git switch development" to change to it.
+If you do not see a development branch, you can get one with "git switch development"
 * Make sure your development branch is up to date with Macaulay2',
   * do this by going to `github.com/USERNAME/M2` (where USERNAME as above is your github name)
   * change to the development branch (drop-down menu with the branch name)
   * then use the drop down "Sync fork" button, to sync with Macaulay2's development branch.
-  * on your machine: `git pull` to get the latest version into your computer's local repository.
+  * on your machine, in the directory "foo/M2", do `git pull` to get the latest version into your computer's local repository.

 # Prepare the pull request (These steps are done in the M2 repo on your computer)
 * Add a "Keywords" option to the call to `newPackage`, e.g.,